sithor/blogdown/content/courses/example/_index.md

 date: "2021-01-24"
 linkTitle: Health Science Analytics
 summary: Begin your journey on the road to analysing health data.
-title: "Quantitative methods for the health sciences"
+title: "Quantitative methods and epidemiology"
 type: course
 ---